How Do I Find a Lawyer, And How Much Will it Cost?

 - Hourly fee: When you hire a lawyer on an hourly rate basis, you pay for the amount of time the lawyer spends on your case.
 “The lawyer will charge based on hours of work put in,” Nelson says, “like any hourly employee.”
 Typically, he adds, the lawyer will evaluate the case or situation and decide if he or she feels qualified to work on it.
 Hourly billing usually won’t start until after there is a signed agreement describing the billing terms.

 - Pro bono: Under certain circumstances, a lawyer or firm may be willing to provide legal representation “pro bono,” meaning without charging the client.
 Many state bar associations also provide resources for finding legal aid.
-Pro bono services are intended to help ensure low-income clients still have access to legal services and, in turn, fair and just treatment under the law.
+Pro bono services are intended to help ensure low-income clients still have access to legal counsel without legal fees and, in turn, fair and just treatment under the law.

 For more information, consider reaching out to an experienced attorney for legal advice based on the practice area of your legal matter, be it family law, estate planning, DUI, medical malpractice, real estate or intellectual property.